 4) For those who did not attend the Career Development Course over summer or winter break or did attend and are still unsure of what career or academic area they plan to pursue, we encourage you to participate in the following activities to learn more about potential career paths:

 a.
 Career Forums – attend on-campus information sessions about various careers and

 learn about people in these career fields, how they got where they are, what led them

 to choose their career, and find out more about what the career is like first-hand

 c.
 Career Development Courses

 d.
 Career Development Workshops

-6) Throughout the academic year and between semesters your assigned Educational Planner is always available to meet with you.
+5) Throughout the academic year and between semesters Career Services and the Educational Advising Center team are always available to meet with you.
 There will also be opportunities to attend group workshops and individual career development related activities.